Economy of Austria-Hungary: Electrical industry and electronics

 In 1884, Károly Zipernowsky, Ottó Bláthy and Miksa Déri (ZBD), three engineers associated with the Ganz Works of Budapest, determined that open-core devices were impractical, as they were incapable of reliably regulating voltage.

 When employed in parallel connected electric distribution systems, closed-core transformers finally made it technically and economically feasible to provide electric power for lighting in homes, businesses and public spaces.
 The other essential milestone was the introduction of 'voltage source, voltage intensive' (VSVI) systems' by the invention of constant voltage generators in 1885.

 Bláthy had suggested the use of closed cores, Zipernowsky had suggested the use of parallel shunt connections, and Déri had performed the experiments;

 The first Hungarian water turbine was designed by the engineers of the Ganz Works in 1866, the mass production with dynamo generators started in 1883.
 The manufacturing of steam turbo generators started in the Ganz Works in 1903.

 In 1905, the Láng Machine Factory company also started the production of steam turbines for alternators.

 Tungsram is a Hungarian manufacturer of light bulbs and vacuum tubes since 1896.
 On 13 December 1904, Hungarian Sándor Just and Croatian Franjo Hanaman were granted a Hungarian patent (No. 34541) for the world's first tungsten filament lamp.
 The tungsten filament lasted longer and gave brighter light than the traditional carbon filament.
 Tungsten filament lamps were first marketed by the Hungarian company Tungsram in 1904.
 This type is often called Tungsram-bulbs in many European countries.

-Despite the long experimentation with vacuum tubes at Tungsram company, the mass production of radio tubes begun during WW1, and the production of X-ray tubes started also during the WW1 in Tungsram Company.
+Despite the long experimentation with vacuum tubes at Tungsram company, the mass production of radio tubes begun during WWI, and the production of X-ray tubes also started at the Tungsram Company.

 The Orion Electronics was founded in 1913.
 Its main profiles were the production of electrical switches, sockets, wires, incandescent lamps, electric fans, electric kettles, and various household electronics.

 The telephone exchange was an idea of the Hungarian engineer Tivadar Puskás (1844–1893) in 1876, while he was working for Thomas Edison on a telegraph exchange.

 The first Hungarian telephone factory (Factory for Telephone Apparatuses) was founded by János Neuhold in Budapest in 1879, which produced telephones microphones, telegraphs, and telephone exchanges.

 In 1884, the Tungsram company also started to produce microphones, telephone apparatuses, telephone switchboards and cables.

 The Ericsson company also established a factory for telephones and switchboards in Budapest in 1911.